LBHackney-IT/Infrastructure-Playbook/docs/python_setup.md

     * If you use VSCode:
         * VSCode will attempt to find Pipenv environments for the directory you are in and use that interpreter.
 If it doesnt automatically update, select the interpreter in the bottom right then press refresh in the dropdown and look for the virtualenv that matches your directory
     * Install packages with Pipenv e.g. `pipenv install boto3`
-    * Commit Pipenv and Pipenv.lock files so that packages are pinned
+    * Commit Pipenv and Pipenv.lock files so that packages are pinned, and the next person working on the code can have some reassurance that they are working on the same environment you worked on